DGUV Information 203-077e - Thermal hazards due to electric fault arcing Guide f...

 They are distinguished by their degree of simplification, accuracy and the type of manual handling.
 Separate considerations for 3-pole and 2-pole short-circuits (arcing fault) are possible.

-The prospective short-circuit current, unaffected by electric fault arcing (bolted short-circuit), serves merely as a respective input variable resulting from the short-circuit current calculation; it is to be set as the initial short-circuit AC current I" k ,max 1.
+The prospective short-circuit current, unaffected by electric fault arcing (bolted short-circuit), serves merely as a respective input variable resulting from the short-circuit current calculation; it is to be set as the initial short-circuit AC current I"k ,max1.

 A 7.2